AngelCastilloB/java-thunderbolt/README.md

 ## Miner

-The miner software can min on the CPU or on a particular ASIC miner, if set to mine by using tthe CPU (default) it will start a mining thread for each core of the CPU and it will divide the nonce range accordingly.
+The miner software can mine on the CPU or on a particular ASIC miner, if set to mine by using tthe CPU (default) it will start a mining thread for each core of the CPU and it will divide the nonce range accordingly.

 The only ASIC miner that is currently supported is the GekkoScience NewPac 130Gh/s+ since it was what I had in hand.